lxyd/scripts/README.md

 detarget.user.js - Browser userscript that removes "target" attribute from "a" elements

-paragriphy-tabun.user.js - Converts text splitted with br's to paragraphs
+paragriphy-everypony.user.js - Converts text splitted with br's to paragraphs on subdomains of everypony.ru